How to choose

 Although it can be a daunting task you must prioritise information and keep it to a minimum.
 When CVwriting, always remember that ‘less is more’.
-Your CV writing will have far more impact if you are careful that you don’t include unnecessary information, just make sure that everything is totally relevant.
+Your CV writing will have far more impact if you include less information but make sure that it is all totally relevant.

 5. No repetition

 Be careful that you don’t repeat information.
 After you have completed the CV writing, go through the document and strike any unnecessary adjectives or repetitions.
 You will undoubtedly be very surprised how much it is improved and streamlined.

 There is no doubt that in CV writing bulleted lists are much better than paragraphs of prose.
 However you should still remember that you are delivering an important message which needs to have impact.
 Don’t make each point too complete and don’t include too many points in your list.